mello7tre/AwsIBoxStackOps/README.md

 # AwsIBoxStackOps
-Aws Infrastucture in a Box - Stack Operations Program
+Aws Infrastucture in a Box - Stacks management program.

-Work in progres...
+Used to create and update an AWS CloudFormation stack in a simple way.

 ## License ##